jsheng0901/Toxicity-Online-Conversation-Classification/README.md

 ##  3. Significance and Approach

-Extracted and clean ext data from train dataset.
+Extracted and clean text data from train dataset.
 After tokenizer the train text data, combing two pre-trained embedding matrix use Bidirectional multi-layers LSTM and skip connection method to build RNN model.